Daylon McCutcheon: New York Jets

 McCutcheon was named the New York Jets' assistant defensive backs coach on January 29, 2015.
 On January 16, 2018, it was announced that McCutcheon would not be retained as the assistant defensive backs coach for the 2018 season.

+Return to Bishop Amat

+McCutcheon returned to his high school alma mater as a cornerbacks coach from 2018 until his son graduated from the school in 2021.

 Personal life

-McCutcheon‘s father, Lawrence McCutcheon, was an all-pro running back who set the since-broken Los Angeles Rams career rushing record (6,186 yards) and played in Super Bowl XIV.
-His son, Dyson McCutcheon, is a Washington commit.
+McCutcheon's father, Lawrence McCutcheon, was an all-pro running back who set the since-broken Los Angeles Rams career rushing record (6,186 yards) and played in Super Bowl XIV.
+Daylon's son, Dyson McCutcheon, plays for the Washington Huskies.